blacksheep-crm/devpops/README.md

 Server and Components status display (experimental REST API access)

+NEW in 21.3.x: Ability to detach and float debug menu

 Video (early version): https://youtu.be/pesmDPSNIvw

 Video (Demo on Siebel Friday meet-up 29-JAN-2021): https://youtu.be/9zWsOtCuEdc?t=1691